veertuinc/anklet/plugins/receivers/github/README.md

 - If you leave off `repo`, the receiver will be an organization level receiver.
 - Note: The receiver must come FIRST in the `plugins:` list.
 Do not place it after other plugins.
-- On first start, it will scan for failed webhook deliveries for the past 24 hours and send a re-delivery request for each one.
+- **IMPORTANT**: On first start, it will scan for failed webhook deliveries for the past 24 hours and send a re-delivery request for each one.
 This is to ensure that all webhooks are delivered and processed and nothing in your plugins are orphaned or database.
+Avoid excessive restarts or else you'll eat up your API limits quickly.
+You can use `skip_redeliver: true` to disable this behavior.

 ---